kushtra24/adminpanel/README.md

 After cloning the repo: rename the .env.example to .env and add the credentials, run `php artisan key:generate` to generate a key and `php artisan passport:kets` to generate a key for JWT.

-run `php artisan serve` and `npm run watch`
+run `php artisan serve` and `npm run watch` also run `php artisan storage:link` to use the photos